Transverse tori in Engel manifolds: Making surfaces transverse

 \subsection{Surfaces in Engel manifolds}

-Motivated by Legendrian and transverse knots in contact manifolds, we would like to understand embedded surfaces suitably compatible with an Engel structure.
+Recall from Section~\ref{Knots} that in a contact 3-manifold $(M,\xi)$, a knot $K$ is Legendrian (resp.\ transverse) if $\dim(\xi\cap TK)$ is 1 (resp.\ 0) everywhere on $K$.
+We would like to similarly understand embedded surfaces suitably compatible with an Engel structure.
 In contrast with Legendrian knots, a surface $\Sigma$ cannot be tangent to $\D$ on an open subset of $\Sigma$, since $\D$ would be closed under Lie bracket there.
-Thus, we make the following definitions:
+Thus, the two corresponding extremal cases are given by the following definitions, which we discuss in the two subsequent sections.

 \begin{de} A surface $\Sigma$ in an Engel manifold $M$ is {\em Legendrian} if $\dim(\D\cap T\Sigma)\ge 1$ everywhere and {\em transverse} (or {\em $\D$-transverse}) if the dimension is zero everywhere. \end{de}